SteUhl/test2/episodes/07bibliography.md

 ![](https://pad.zdv.net/uploads/b26f826c-4fb1-4609-a002-4beb505fe335.png)

 Now you can simply click on the different references in order to insert them into your work.
-In our case we want to add McDonalds article as areference into our text.
+In our case we want to add McDonalds article as a reference into our text.
 This will create a reference in the following format: [[@63aecae8-5ed6-394e-883b-12026c168381]] in source mode.
 The rendered Document will have the Authors name and the publication date in brackets in its place.
 Using the reference feature will also create a reference index at the bottom of your rendered document.
 This index will contain a full bibliographical list of all used refences, using the information contained in the reference.bib file.